Windsor Mill Road

 Windsor Mill Road once continued east to near the intersection of Pennsylvania and Fremont Avenues; a short piece survives as School Street.
 The road is an old one, existing prior to the founding of Baltimore in 1729.

-Currently, Windsor Mill Road begins near Walbrook Junction in West Baltimore as a one-way street for several blocks, but becomes a larger two-way road at Gwynns Falls Parkway.
+Currently, Windsor Mill Road begins near Walbrook Junction in West Baltimore as a one-way street for several blocks, but becomes a larger two-way road at Gwynns Falls Parkway and crosses under a large arch bridge carrying Clifton Avenue.
 It then proceeds as a winding road, passing two city parks: Gwynns Falls Park and Leakin Park.

 After passing the two parks, Windsor Mill Road runs mostly straight with few curves.
 The road is lined mostly with single-family houses, apartments, and small shops and shopping centers throughout its duration.

-Then passing Forest Park Avenue, it becomes the Baltimore County line between Kernan and Forest Park Avenues in the Woodlawn area, run by motorists in the area.
+Then passing Forest Park Avenue, it crosses the Baltimore County line between Kernan and Forest Park Avenues in the Woodlawn area, run by motorists in the area.

 The main part of Windsor Mill Road ends at Old Court Road.
 There is no traffic light at this intersection.
 However, Windsor Mill Road continues for two more blocks beyond Old Court as a side street that is Inwood Road.